Brazil top court to review landmark case for banks, economy

-BRASILIA/SAO PAULO, Nov 27 (Reuters) - Brazil’s Supreme Court on Wednesday begins reviewing a two-decade old case on savings accounts that could cost banks almost one-third of their market value and throw a wrench into Latin America’s largest economy.
+BRASILIA/SAO PAULO (Reuters) - Brazil’s Supreme Court on Wednesday begins reviewing a two-decade old case on savings accounts that could cost banks almost one-third of their market value and throw a wrench into Latin America’s largest economy.

 Government officials have warned of potential litigation losses for state-run and private-sector banks stemming from lawsuits filed by savings account holders in the late 1980s and early 1990s.
 Plaintiffs allege banks failed to pay fair remuneration on deposits during those years, when hyperinflation led the government to peg savings rates to a number of different indexes.